Our guide to the 6 best Zara perfumes – for expensive-smelling scents that cost less than £25

 Smells like: YSL's cult-favourite Libre, which smells so luxe and clings beautifully to your skin and clothes all day long.

-Who should buy it: If you're a fan of YSL's Libre and are looking for a cheaper alternative or a similar scent that can live in your handbag, this enveloping fragrance is a must.
+Who should buy it: If you're already a fan of YSL's Libre and are looking for a cheaper alternative or a similar scent that can live in your handbag for top-ups, this enveloping fragrance is idea.

-With a rich blend of praline, jasmine, and sandalwood, Fields at Nightfall has an evening feel (as the name promises) that reminds us slightly of YSL Libre in terms of its hearty yet sweet finish.
+With a rich blend of praline, jasmine and sandalwood, Fields at Nightfall has an evening feel (as the name promises) that also reminds us slightly of YSL Libre in terms of its hearty yet sweet finish.

-Smells like: YSL Libre and Zadig & Voltaire's viral favourite This Is Her scent, which is beloved for its floral and woody blend.
+Smells like: YSL Libre and Zadig & Voltaire's viral favourite This Is Her, which is beloved for its floral and woody aroma.

-Who should buy it: If you want a long-lasting perfume, it also has the same strong lasting power as YSL Libre, keeping the same scent from the initial spritz for hours after.
+Who should buy it: If you seek a long-lasting perfume, this Zara number also has a similarly strong lasting power to YSL Libre, retaining the same scent from the initial spritzes hours later.

 How we tested the best Zara perfume

-We have been wearing Zara fragrances for years now and have also been reviewing our product selection consistently for the last nine months to ensure that this list is reflective of the best Zara perfumes available to buy today.
+We have been wearing Zara fragrances for years, but have also been reviewing these fragrances consistently for months to ensure that this list is reflective of the best Zara perfumes available to buy today.
+But of course, as master perfumer Ruth Mastenbroek notes: "Buying a fragrance online is notoriously challenging because of the obvious limitation – you can’t smell through a screen."

 Tips for getting the most out of your affordable perfume